 If you are a little confused about what a heat pump hot water system is, here is a little clarification: a heat pump is an energy-efficient system that absorbs the heat from the surrounding outside air and uses it to the water in the tank.

 So, how long do heat pump hot water systems last?
-You can expect a heat pump hot water system to last for an average of 15 years.
+You can expect a heat pump hot water system to last for an average of 15 years that's been well maintained.
 Although if you live in a particularly cold climate, you might want to consider a different type of hot water system.

 It is also important that you use a qualified plumber for hot water installation to ensure your system is correctly fitted and functioning right from the start.

-While hot water system lifespan can be extended with routine maintenance, there are some tell-tale signs that your system has come to the end of its working life.
+While hot water system lifespans can be extended with routine maintenance, there are some tell-tale signs that your system has come to the end of its working life.
 These include:

 If your water feels colder than average and starts running out quicker, it could be a sign that the heating element has worn out.
 You may be able to replace the heating element but if the issue persists, it could be time to replace your unit.